 Notes

-1 This is a compilation of the Witness Protection (Western Australia) Act 1996 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 8 August 2008 of the Witness Protection (Western Australia) Act 1996 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table